Daily College Preparatory Schedule

 Our Lady of the Hills College Prep is a non-ranking high school; however, to be in compliance with state law, we do rank our top 10%, using numerical averages.

-GPA is calculated on a 100-point weighted scale (10 quality points are added for Pre-AP, AP, and Dual Credit Courses) and is recorded on all official and unofficial transcripts.
+GPA is calculated on a 100-point weighted scale (10 quality points are added for Honors, AP, and Dual Credit Courses) and is recorded on all official and unofficial transcripts.
 Quality points are not included on transcripts or report cards but are used to calculate each quarter’s honor roll and the cumulative GPA’s.
 GPA's on transcripts are calculated using semester averages.

-Upon request from a college or university admissions department, the College Board grading scale will be used to convert the cumulative numeric average into a 4.0 GPA with a 1.0 quality point added for Pre-AP, AP , and Dual Credit courses.
+Upon request from a college or university admissions department, the College Board grading scale will be used to convert the cumulative numeric average into a 4.0 GPA with a 1.0 quality point added for Honors, AP , and Dual Credit courses.

 Quality points are added in the following courses: